-- An Amortizing Swap – In amortization swap, the notional amount decreases with the decrease in the amortization loan amount, respectively swap amount also decreases.
+- An Amortizing Swap – In the amortization swap, the notional amount decreases with the decrease in the amortization loan amount, respectively, swap amount also decreases.

 - Extendable Swap – When one of the counterparties has the right to extend the maturity of the trade.
 That swap is known as an extendable swap.

-- Delayed Start Swaps/Deferred Swaps/ Forward Swaps – It all depends upon the parties, what they have agreed upon when the swap will come into effect whether on delayed start Swaps or Deferred Swap or Forward Swap.
+- Delayed Start Swaps/Deferred Swaps.
+Inward Swaps – It all depends upon the parties, what they have agreed upon when the swap will come into effect, whether on delayed start Swaps or Deferred Swap or Forward Swap.

 #2 – Currency Swap

-It is a swap in which cash flows of one currency are exchanged for the cash flow of another currency which is almost similar to the interest swap.
+It is a swap in which the cash flows of one currency are exchanged for the cash flow of another currency, which is almost similar to the interest swap.

 #3 – Basis Swap

-In this swap, the cash flow of both the legs refers to different floating rates.
-Some of the swaps majorly refer to fixed against floating leg like LIBOR.
-While in the basis swap both the legs are floating rates.
-A basis swap can be either an interest swap or a currency swap in both the cases both legs are floating legs.
+In this swap SwapSwaps in finance involve a contract between two or more parties that involves exchanging cash flows based on a predetermined notional principal amount, including interest rate swaps, the exchange of floating rate interest with a fixed rate of interest., the cash flow of both the legs refers to different floating rates.
+Some of the swaps majorly refer to fixed against floating legs like LIBOR.
+While in the basis swap, both the legs are floating rates.
+A basis swap can be either an interest swap or a currency swap in both the cases, both legs are floating legs.

 Formula to Calculate Swap Rate

-It is the rate which is applicable to the fixed payment leg of the swap.
+It is the rate that is applicable to the fixed payment leg of the swap.
 And we can use the following formula to calculate the swap rate.

-It represents that the fixed rate interest swap which is symbolized as a C equals 1 minus the present value factor that is applicable to the last cash flow date of the swap divided by the summation of all the present value factor corresponding to all previous dates.
+It represents that the fixed-rate interest swap, which is symbolized as a C, equals one minus the present value factor that is applicable to the last cash flow date of the swap divided by the summation of all the present value factors corresponding to all previous dates.